A primary goal in our Introductory Psychology classes is to foster an appreciation

 can be found on the online Sona System, and occasionally sign-up sheets are provided

 in class.
-An alternative is provided for students that wish not to participate in
+An alternative is provided for students who do not wish to participate in

 research studies (see Alternatives to Experiments).